 Ideally, signatures may be obtained at the defense for the thesis signatory pages.
-If extensive corrections are necessary, the Advisory Committee Chair can hold the signed forms until members have given their approval of the final document.
+If extensive corrections are necessary, the Advisory Committee Chair can hold the signature pages until members have given their approval of the final document.
 This will prevent the difficulties of obtaining signatures at a later date.
 However, Advisory Committee members may choose to wait to sign the thesis signature page until after the corrections are deemed satisfactory.
-To be a considered an approved document, the thesis Advisor must sign the thesis signatory page and no more than one member of the Advisory Committee may decline to sign the signatory page.
+To be a considered an approved document, no more than one member of the Advisory Committee may decline to sign the signatory page.
 It is rare not to have all Advisory Committee members' signatures, indicating approval of the document.